-The case of the transformed word is determined from the first two characters of the word in the source document; that is, schiffahrt becomes schifffahrt, schiffahrt becomes schifffahrt, and schifffahrt becomes schifffahrt.
+The case of the transformed word is determined from the first two characters of the word in the source document; that is, schiffahrt becomes schifffahrt, Schiffahrt becomes Schifffahrt, and SCHIFFAHRT becomes SCHIFFFAHRT.

 As many new German spellings include hyphens, it is recommended that users choosing NEW GERMAN SPELLING define hyphens as printjoins.